MercerU-TCO/GoBabyGo/docs/pages/cars-maserati-task09.md

 ## Procedure

-1. Replace the remaining seven (7) screws in the steering wheel and tighten them.
+1. Replace the remaining eight (8) screws in the steering wheel (4 in the center and 4 around the ring) and tighten them.

 ## Verification